DipankarQ/mini-project/README.md

 # mini-project
-This is project purpose is pratices & Learning...
+This is project purpose is pratices & Learning.